-The Bike Course consists of an out section, an anti clockwise looped circuit and a return leg.
+The Bike Course consists of an anti clockwise out section (the top left bit), an anti clockwise looped circuit (the bottom bit) and a return leg (top right).
 You will complete the out section, followed by the circuit section before returning to transition via the return leg.

-Super Sprint Competitors will complete 1 lap of the loop before returning.
+Super Sprint Competitors will complete 1 lap of the bottom loop before returning.

-Sprint Competitors will complete 2 laps of the loop before returning.
+Sprint Competitors will complete 2 laps of the bottom loop before returning.